Royal College of Surgeons of England: Educational history

+The college owns and preserves corpses which are used for educational purposes.
+In 1998, the Court of Appeal of England and Wales observed that having staff preserve these corpses entailed "many hours, sometimes weeks, of skilled work".
+There is a common law rule which states that "there is no property in a corpse", but the court ruled that these preserved bodies were legitimately the "property" of the college and that two artists who had stolen a number of bodies were therefore guilty of theft.

 Today, the RCS offers a range of both on-line e-learning modules and hands-on practical workshops to facilitate the CPD for trainee and consultant surgeons across varies specialties.

 Since May 2017, the RCS started to offer a Postgraduate Certificate in Surgery to junior surgical trainees.
 This qualification combined e-learning modules and practical causes "offer surgical trainees a high-quality, flexible and interactive way to build their surgical knowledge and skills" across different surgical specialties.